Simulating image coaddition with the Nancy Grace Roman Space Telescope: III. Software improvements and new linear algebra strategies: Measuring point sources

 \subsection{$1$-point statistics}

 Amplitude is a simple measure of the total flux of a star; in terms of moments, it can be comprehended as the $0^{\rm th}$ moment.
-Fig.~\ref{fig:star_amplitude} presents the distribution of logarithmic absolute amplitude errors ($\log_{10} |A_{\rm meas}/A_{\rm exp}-1|$) given by each band-kernel combination studied in this work.
+Fig.~\ref{fig:star_amplitude} presents the distribution of logarithmic absolute amplitude errors ($\log_{10} |A_{\rm meas}/A_{\rm exp}-1|$)\footnote{Throughout this section, we use logarithm to better compare the three linear algebra kernels.
+Modulo the $A_{\rm meas}$ values given by the empirical kernel, we do not think there are significant biases regarding the signs of discrepancies.} given by each band-kernel combination studied in this work.
 Note that unlike those in Section~\ref{ss:diagnostics}, histograms in this section always have ``better'' values shown on the left.
 In \paptwo\ Fig.~12, amplitudes of {\sc Imcom} coadded stars were consistently biased in all bands; specifically, most of the {\tt \textquotesingle SCI\textquotesingle} stars had $A_{\rm meas} < A_{\rm exp}$.
 That was because although the target output PSFs were Airy disks convolved with Gaussians, {\sc HSM} tried to fit a 2D Gaussian to each cutout, and thus fluxes in the rings were largely ignored.
 In simulations for this work, target output PSFs are chosen to be simple 2D Gaussians, hence such consistent bias is not observed in neither the Cholesky kernel nor the iterative kernel results, showcasing an important advantage of Gaussian output PSFs.
 In general, the Cholesky kernel outperforms the iterative kernel by half to one order of magnitude.
 For both kernels, the spread is smaller in F184, probably because the alternating negative and positive rings surrounding each star (see the last row of Fig.~\ref{fig:injected_star}, especially the left panel) consistently bias the Gaussian fit, indicating again that the target output PSF needs to be sufficiently wide.